Section 8 Search Logo

 • Documentation of your current housing situation (eviction notice, shelter residency verification, etc.)

-• Medical records if applicable
+• Medical records, if applicable

 • Police reports in cases of domestic violence

 Having these documents ready will help demonstrate how urgent your situation is, and doing this in advance will help speed up your process.
 The rule of thumb is that the more documentation that shows how tough your situation is, the better.
-So gather as much documentation as you con.
+So gather as much documentation as you can.

 Step 4: Apply for Emergency Housing Vouchers

-Once you’ve gathered all your emergency housing documentation, you’ll need to apply for emergency housing vouchers.
+Once you've gathered all your emergency housing documentation, you'll need to apply for emergency Section 8 housing vouchers.
 The government gives your local Public Housing Authorities funding specifically for Emergency Housing Vouchers, with over 70,000 issued to date.
 This process can vary depending on your location, but generally involves:

 1. Contacting your local Public Housing Authority (PHA): You can search for the PHAs closest to you with Section8Search.
 They'll be the results that show up in purple.
 Make sure to contact all of them, as they all may be able to help you in different ways.